nvanhell/MacroSim/README.md

 - Code optimization.
 Current code is implemented in a logical order rather than in an efficient order.

+- Allowing simulation data to be saved into a spreadsheet format.

 ## Installation

 The program should run successfully by simply installing the requirements and running main.py.